-Okay, paleo people—who’s planning to kick off 2019 with real, clean eats that are healthful, nomtastic, and Whole30®-compliant?
-It’s close to the New Year, which means it’s time to get ready for the January Whole30!
+Okay, paleo people—who’s planning to kick off the New Year by committing to a January Whole30®?
 This post is packed with tips and tricks on how to prepare for a successful Whole30!

 To some degree, we’re all suffering the aftereffects of falling into a monthlong series of deliciously dangerous food traps.
 After all that eggnog-guzzling and cookie-chomping, it’s no wonder we’re waking up with some bloating, achiness, splotchy skin, and just a teeeeeny bit of extra padding.
 I think it’s about time to gear up again and get mindful about the foods we’re putting in our bodies.
 Wanna join me?